vittoriofortino84/EDTOX/README.md

 ## 8_3_Validation_with_ToxCast_mies.R
 Validation of EDC scores by repeating the pipeline with MIES from ToxCast

-# sensitivity and enrichment categorization analysis
+# Sensitivity and enrichment categorization analysis
 ## 8_4_dose_response_TG_GATEs_single.R
 Class probability vs low middle and high TG-GATEs